FussballAndy/vrisc-cc/README.md

 | --- | --- |
 | `stack_size SIZE` | where `SIZE` is a size in kilobytes.
 Defines how big the stack should possibly be.
 This size is allocated for the entire runtime, so don't make it too big! |
 | `entry LABEL` | Defines the entry point for this program.
 If this option isn't present, the program starts at the first instruction. |

+## Restrictions

+As the idea behind this challenge is to learn new languages I put on the restriction of only using std functions and not install further packages.